microsoft/pxt-microbit/docs/courses/ucp-science/spoon-race/setup-procedure.md

 ![Simulator with logged data](/static/courses/ucp-science/spoon-race/simulator.png)

 Now that we are collecting accelerometer data, we need a way to start and stop data collection.
 To do this, we will use a flag.
-A flag is a Boolean variable - meaning, that it can only hold true or false.
+A flag is a Boolean variable - meaning, that it can only hold true or false values.

-values.
 You can think of a flag as a light switch - it is either on or off.
 Software developers often use feature flags to enable or disable certain features in a product.

 * From the ``||input:Input||`` category, drag two ``||input:on button pressed||`` blocks onto the workspace.
 * In one of the ``||input:on button pressed||`` blocks, click on the drop-down menu to change to button B.